This is the Best 4 Days in Paris Itinerary for Your First Time

 On a Paris 4 day itinerary, I highly recommend staying as close to the historic core of the city as possible so that you can access the top attractions quickly and easily.
 In the central city, 20 arrondissements form a sort of circle around the Seine, spiraling outward from the riverfront.

 Since there are so many incredible neighborhoods, each with different personalities, history and incredible things to see, it can be hard to nail down just where to stay in Paris.
-So far we’ve stayed in the Latin Quarter and just outside Le Marais.
+So far I’ve stayed in the Latin Quarter and just outside Le Marais.
 Both locations on opposite sides of the Seine are great, make for a short walk to Notre Dame and the Louvre, and are fun neighborhoods full of buzzing streets and good food.

 The 1st, 2nd, 3rd and 6th are all really close as well, and the 7th will put you more in the neighborhood of the Eiffel Tower.
 Moving outward means some cheaper prices, but I’ve also found great deals so far in Le Marais and the Latin Quarter (just go in expecting historic buildings with no elevators, small rooms and often no AC).
 Montmartre in the 18th would probably be a fun place to stay, as it feels like a little village on its own.